goddard-guryon/fictional-fiesta/README.md

 &bull; Model 7: Logistic Regression model to predict whether a telecommunications company's customer will churn (leave for a competitor) based on their demographic data.

-&bull; Model 8: Support Vector Machine (SVM)-based model to predict whether a given cell sample if benign or malignant based on the sample features.
+&bull; Model 8: Support Vector Machine (SVM)-based model to predict whether a given cell sample is benign or malignant based on the sample features.

 &bull; Model 9: K-Means Clustering model to segment bank customers based on their details.